artin231/mafia_controller/README.md

 ## mafia_controller
-## a mafia game controller for playing game

 ---

 <center><img src="./XD/ChatGPT Image Jul 17, 2026, 11_03_56 AM_compressed.jpg"></center>
----

 # now we are working on the Mafia Controller V2